Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 ## Customizing the Example

-This example can be customized to use different test images, to use a specified output resolution, or to use multiple parallel processing cores for increased throughput.
+You can customize this example to use different test images, use a specified output resolution, or to use multiple parallel processing cores for increased throughput.
 When generating test vectors, instead of using the Makefile, you can manually run scripts in MATLAB with the desired function arguments.
 For example, the equivalent to:

 ```bash
 $ make gen_vectors